 Either you can reduce the character length of the lookup value to the maximum limit of 255 characters in the VLOOKUP function or you should use INDEX, MATCH formula instead of the VLOOKUP function in the following pattern;

 =INDEX (returing_range,MATCH(TRUE,INDEX(lookup_range = lookup_value,0),0))

 VLOOKUP #REF error

-If index_number argument of VLOOKUP is greater than the number of columns in table_array, then VLOOKUP function returns #REF error.
+If the index_number argument of VLOOKUP is greater than the number of columns in table_array, then the VLOOKUP function returns a #REF error.
 So you need to check and rectify the index_number supplied in function.

 VLOOKUP returning incorrect results

-If you omit to supply match type in range_lookup argument of VLOOKUP then by default it searches for approximate match values, if it does not find exact match value.
-And if table_array is not sorted in ascending order by the first column then VLOOKUP returns incorrect results.
+If you omit to supply match type in a range_lookup argument of VLOOKUP then by default it searches for approximate match values, if it does not find exact match value.
+And if table_array is not sorted in ascending order by the first column, then VLOOKUP returns incorrect results.

 You must always supply a relevant match type in a range_lookup argument of VLOOKUP as TRUE or FALSE.
 And in case of approximate match type (TRUE), you must always sort your table_array in ascending order by the first column of your table_array.